darkocobe/darkocobe.github.io/_posts/2021-02-05-the-secrets-of-conditional-access-policy-design.md

 - **Build Rings for testing policies**

 I hope you a familiar with the Microsoft Windows as a Service update strategy.
-If you are not, you can read more details about it [here](https://docs.microsoft.com/en-us/windows/deployment/update/waas-overview){:target="_blank"}.
+If you are not, you can read more details about it [here](https://docs.microsoft.com/en-us/windows/deployment/update/waas-overview){:target="_blank" rel="noopener"}.
 But this strategy is not the topic of our blog post.
 Instead, we are going to use a similar approach to push our CA policies into production.
 The picture below shows how Microsoft is deploying Windows 10 Windows as a Service in separate Rings.

 ![windows 10 - Windows as a Service](/posts/windows-as-a-service-rings.jpg)